coreui/coreui/docs/content/components/chip.md

 ---
 layout: docs
 title: Chip
-description: CoreUI Chip component for labels, selections, and dismissible tags with icons, avatars, and keyboard support.
+description: Bootstrap Chip component for CoreUI — build dismissible tags, selectable labels, and filterable chips with icons, avatars, and full keyboard support.
 group: components
 toc: true
 bootstrap: true
 ---

 ## Overview

+The CoreUI **Bootstrap Chip component** lets you build compact, interactive UI elements for labels, tags, filters, and selections.
+Chips support icons, avatars, dismissal, keyboard navigation, and theming via CSS variables.

 Chips are similar to badges, but they have a single size and more defined visual styles useful for indicating state and selection.